learn-co-students/login_required_lab-web-0916/README.md

 ## Instructions

-Write specs for the sessions controller and write the sessions controller.
-This will work pretty much identically to in the sessions controller lab.
+Build out the `SessionsController` and write specs for it.
+This will work pretty much identically to the sessions controller lab.

-There are some existing tests of the application controller methods `current_user`.
+There are some existing tests for the application controller methods `current_user`.
 That method doesn't exist, so the specs are failing.
 Go ahead and write it.

 Finally, write a `SecretsController` and make its specs pass.
 Use a `before_filter` to prevent any route from being accessed without login.